-- (4) Official Results.
+- director, whose decision shall be final. - (4) Official Results.
 After verification period has ended and all test papers have been collected, the contest director shall announce the official results.
 Official results, once announced, are final. - (5) Returning Materials.
 No materials from district contests may be returned to contestants prior to official release dates.